 Where do I have to register?

-All Prenatal and Mama Baby classes are open classes.
-No registration is required.
+All classes at Freiraum are open drop-in classes.
+No registration is required

 What happens when I arrive at the venue?